norlab-ulaval/icra_workshop_field_robotics/README.md

 # Competition

-This year, the field robotics workshop features multiple competition tracks designed to address key challenges in field robot deployment.
+The field robotics workshop features multiple competition tracks designed to address key challenges in field robot deployment.
-The competition focuses on SLAM and vision-based tasks of 2D and 3D Semantic Segmentation in challenging environments like dense vegetation.
+The competition focuses on the vision-based tasks of 2D and 3D Semantic Segmentation in challenging outdoor environments.
 Participants have access to extensive datasets, including recordings from wheeled, tracked, and multi-legged robots navigating challenging off-road terrains from the [GOOSE](https://goose-dataset.de/) and [GOOSE-Ex](https://arxiv.org/pdf/2409.18788) dataset.
-The SLAM dataset features radar-based perception data for off-road environments and multispectral data for scenarios where passive sensors are crucial.

 The top-performing teams are invited to present their results during the workshop poster sessions and receive prizes.
 The competitions are open to all field robotics researchers and practitioners.